Skip to Content

 Instructions

-• Add broccoli florets and carrots to the wok and simmer for 2 minutes.
-Then, add in the remaining vegetables and cook for 5 minutes.
+• Heat the cooking oil in a wok over medium-high heat.
+Add the broccoli florets and carrots to the wok and cook for 2-3 minutes.
+Then, add the remaining vegetables and cook for 5 minutes.
+Remove the vegetables and set them aside.

 Notes